 Here’s my long adored Wild Garlic Pesto recipe.
 It’s the perfect way to transform the season’s forage into a tasty treat that will go with so many dishes all year round.

-If you happen across a healthy patch of ramsons or wild garlic, gather your fill safe in the knowledge you can whisk it home and turn it into this delicious pesto.
+If you happen across a healthy patch of ramsons or wild garlic this year, fill your basket safe in the knowledge you can whisk it home and turn it into this delicious pesto.

-And here’s a shot of my friends woodland that is one of my favourite places to be at this time of year.
-Whichever way you look there is either ramsons, or bluebells!
+Here’s a shot of my friends woodland that is one of my favourite places to be at this time of year.

-And if you’ve got the foraging bug this spring, do check out my other Wild Garlic Recipes.
+And if you do get bitten by the foraging bug this spring, do check out my other Wild Garlic Recipes.

 What to do With Ramsons Pesto?